DataDog/hiring-engineers/answers.md

 ---------

-Once created, accessing the Dashboard from the Dashboard List in the UI:
+Once created, I was able to access the Dashboard from the Dashboard List in the UI:

 ### Set the Timeboard's timeframe to the past 5 minutes